 Councillor Caroline Jackson, leader of Lancaster City Council, said: “The Lancaster district is a great place to live, work and visit, but there are some hotspots that suffer from anti-social behaviour and on-street drinking, especially late at night.

-“The introduction of the PSPO sends out a clear message about the type of behaviour which is not acceptable within the city centre and provides additional powers to the police to help them tackle the problem.”
+“The introduction of the PSPO sends out a clear message about the type of behaviour which is not acceptable and provides additional powers to help tackle the problem.”

 Fixed penalty notices of £100 will be handed out for any breaches of the order, non-payment of which could lead to prosecution at court.

 The full text of the order can be read at www.lancaster.gov.uk/pspo.